Asymptotic Bayes-optimality under sparsity of some multiple testing procedures: Introduction

-In recent years, substantial efforts have been made to understand the properties of multiple testing procedures under sparsity, i.e. in the case when the proportion $p$ of ``true'' alternatives among all tests is very small.
-We cite a few among many important papers, (\cite{Djin}, \cite{Djin2}, \cite{MR}, \cite{JinCai}, \cite{CJ}).
-A major theoretical breakthrough was made in \cite{A}, where, in a problem of estimating a sparse vector of means, a data-dependent thresholding estimator for the unknown means is proposed, the threshold being determined by applying the Benjamini-Hochberg procedure (henceforth denoted as BH).
-Specifically, in \cite{A} it is shown that this estimator adapts very well to the unknown sparsity parameter $p$ and is asymptotically minimax over a wide range of sparse parameter spaces and loss functions.
+In recent years, substantial efforts have been made to understand the properties of multiple testing procedures under sparsity, that is, in the case where $p$ is very small (e.g.,~\cite{Djin,Djin2,MR,JinCai,CJ}).
+A major theoretical breakthrough was made in~\cite{A}, where it has been shown that the Benjamini--Hochberg procedure can be used for estimating a sparse vector of means, while the level of sparsity can vary considerably.
+In~\cite{A} independent normal observations $X_i, i=1,\ldots,m$, with unknown means $\mu_i$ and known variance are considered.
+Among the studied parameter spaces are the $l_0[p_m]$ balls, which consist of those real $m$-vectors for which the fraction of nonzero elements is at most $p_m$.
+A data-adaptive thresholding estimator for the unknown vector of means is proposed using the Benjamini--Hochberg rule at the FDR level $\alpha_m \geq\frac{\gamma }{\log m}$ for some $\gamma> 0$ and all $m>1$.
+If the FDR control level $\alpha_m$ converges to $\alpha_0 \in[0,1/2]$, this estimator is shown to be asymptotically minimax, simultaneously for a large class of loss functions (and in fact for many different types of sparsity classes including the $l_0$ balls), as long as $p_m$ is in the range $[\frac{\log^5 m}{m}, m^{-\xi}]$, with $\xi\in(0,1)$.